Homemade Bubble Bath - Natural Bubble Bath Recipes, Fun, Simple, Great For Your Skin & The Whole Family Can Enjoy!

 1 C Coconut Milk - Simply add to your bath, stir by hand before entering.
 Of course you can also add 5 drops of essential oils or simply enjoy the soothing and moisturizing benefits of a coconut milk bath.

-Option: You can also add 1/2 C of Rose Water or 1 C Rose petals.
+Option: For more homemade bubble bath recipes you can add 1/2 C of Rose Water or 1 C Rose petals.
 Learn how easy it is to make your own rose water.
+See recipe here....
 Facial Toners

 Homemade Coconut Oil Bath